 When the first hybrid cars hit showrooms roughly two decades ago, they were dismissed as science projects.
-But now hybrid powertrains can be found in everything from high-end supercars, to humble taxis, and even in commercial vehicles.
+Now hybrid powertrains can be found in everything from high-end supercars to humble taxis, and even in commercial vehicles.

-As automakers continue to innovate and push towars more electrification with the ultimate goal of phasing out the internal-combustion engine, hybrids will likely become even more numerous over the next decade or so.
-But if you’re unsure as to what exactly a hybrid is and how it works, we’ve got the answers.
-And if you’re interested in buying one, we’ve got a few tips for picking the best hybrid car for you.
+Hybrids will become even more common over the next decade or so as automakers go to greater lengths to comply with strict emissions regulations.
+If you’re unsure as to what exactly a hybrid is and how it works, we’ve got the answers.
+And if you’re interested in buying one, we’ve got a few tips for picking the best hybrid car for any need or budget.

 Ah, the most pertinent question of them all.
-Quite simply, a hybrid in the context of the automobile means that it’s motivated by both an electric motor and a traditional gasoline engine.
-The two systems work directly with each other to power the drive wheels.
+A hybrid in the context of the automobile means that it’s powered by both an electric motor and an internal combustion engine.
+The two systems work directly with each other to drive the wheels.

 Better fuel economy is the primary motivation behind hybridization.
-But more recently, automakers are noticing that hybridization benefits performance.
-We’ll get to that in a second …
+But, more recently, automakers have noticed that hybridization also benefits performance.
+We’ll get to that in a second.

-In essence, a hybrid’s electric motor gets its juice from an on-board battery pack that usually sits in in the trunk behind the rear seats or in the floor pan to lower the center of gravity for improved handling.
+A hybrid’s electric motor gets its juice from an on-board battery pack that usually sits in the trunk behind the rear seats or in the floor pan, to lower the center of gravity for improved handling.

-In a conceptual nutshell, hybrid automobiles might all seem like they’re the same: they’re cars powered by both gasoline and electric power and geared toward saving fuel.
-That may be their main identifier.
-But there are variations in the designs and layouts of certain hybrids, depending on the type of vehicle and model.
+On the surface, hybrid cars might all seem like they’re the same: They’re powered by both gasoline and electric power and geared toward saving fuel.
+That may be their main identifier, but there are variations in the designs and layouts of certain hybrids, depending on the type of vehicle and model.
 There are also different types of hybrid vehicles out there, though we’re focusing mainly on common consumer and commercial vehicle applications.

-In a traditional hybrid, like a Toyota Prius, or even a larger Toyota Highlander Hybrid, to the likes of the Honda Accord Hybrid, Chevrolet Volt and Malibu Hybrid, and the Ford Fusion Hybrid — the gasoline engine is still the primary source of overall power for the vehicle.
+In a traditional hybrid, like a Toyota Prius, or even a larger Toyota Highlander Hybrid, to the likes of the Honda Accord Hybrid and Hyundai Sonata Hybrid, the gasoline engine is still the primary source of overall power for the vehicle.
 The electric motor also produces electricity by converting kinetic energy with regenerative braking.
 However, without the gas engine, the hybrid’s battery pack cannot recharge to supply the electric motor and some of the vehicle’s main functions.
-Thus, the car would basically become an terribly short-range and under-powered electric vehicle.
+Thus, the car would basically become a terribly short-range and under-powered electric vehicle.

-Supplementing the gasoline engine is an electric motor typically integrated into the transmission.
+Supplementing the gasoline engine is an electric motor often integrated into the transmission.
 It serves as the primary source of propulsion, whereas the gas engine is secondary.
-In the case of Toyota’s ubiquitous Hybrid Synergy Drive, a special “gearless” CVT (Continuously Variable Transmission) takes the place of the traditional gearbox and the electric motor is sort of sandwiched inside, consisting of a planetary gear set, a ring gear, pinion gears, a sun gear, and a planetary carrier.
+In the case of Toyota’s ubiquitous Hybrid Synergy Drive, a pair of electric motors take the place of the traditional gearbox.
+Hyundai and some other automakers keep the gearbox, however.

-More recently, manufacturers also began realizing that hybrids also benefit performance and thus,they have engineered various different types of hybrid vehicles.
-That’s because of the instant power delivery of electric motors, whereas internal combustion engines by contrast have to “spool up” before hitting their power peaks.
+More recently, manufacturers began realizing that hybrids also benefit performance, and thus they have engineered various different types of hybrid vehicles.
+That’s because electric motors deliver instant power, whereas internal combustion engines have to spool up before hitting their power peaks.